datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 > 1. How many plots from each type are there?

-> 2. How many specimens are of each gender are there for each year?
+> 2. How many specimens are of each sex are there for each year?

 > 3. How many specimens of each species were captured in each type of plot?